jcchurch/APSUWebCamp/Slides/Day01-Introductions.md

     - Hypertext Transfer Protocol is the instructions needed to send a file from one computer to another over the web.
 - HTML stands for Hypertext Markup Language.
     - Hypertext Markup Language is the programming language used to design websites, which is why you are here!
+- WWW stands for World Wide Web, or just "web" for short.
+    - The World Wide Web is the collection of all websites on the Internet, but most people just call this "the Internet."

-In short, you use HTTP to send HTML files over the WWW.
+In short, you use HTTP to send HTML files over the web.

 ## The Three Main Technologies of the Web